 4. Wire type

-With that said, plated and coated wires will lose their plating and coating over time, so they don’t stay as beautiful as when you first buy them.
+With that said, plated, coated, and anodized wires will lose their surface treatment over time, so they don’t stay as beautiful as when you first buy them.
 Plated and coated materials cannot be polished or they will lose their surface coloration and material fairly quickly.

-They do make a less expensive option to the higher-quality materials.
+Plated, coated, and anodized rings do make a less expensive option to the higher-quality materials.
 Most importantly, they allow for lots of colors and interesting designs.
-For example, although sterling silver will always be sterling silver color (depending on the amount of tarnish, of course), anodized, permanently colored silver plated wire comes in many colors, from the deepest reds and blues to the lightest pinks and purples.
+For example, although sterling silver will always be sterling silver color (depending on the amount of tarnish, of course), anodized or permanently colored silver plated wire comes in many colors, from the deepest reds and blues to the lightest pinks and purples.

-Personally, I think lower-end materials are fine for casual jewelry that you use as a fashion accessory.
-They may not be “fine jewelry,” but they can be quite nice.
+Personally, I think lower-end materials are fine for casual jewelry that you use as a low-cost fashion accessory.
+They may not be “fine jewelry” and they won’t retain their appearance, but they can be quite nice.
 The main difference is that high end materials cost more to use, have greater values, look and are more expensive, and will stay beautiful over time.